sonyxperiadev/amazon-custom-resources/vpc-nat-gateway-dependency/README.md

 ## Cloud Formation Usage

+### Requirements

+ * `VpcId`: Id of the Vpc in which the Lambda that needs internet access exists.
+The VpcId must be supplied to the CloudFormation template.
+ * `NATSubnets`: The NAT Subnets to be used by this resource needs to be manually created and supplied to the CloudFormation template.
+ * `IGWSubnet`: The Internet Gateway Subnet that will be used by the NATGateway that this resource will create.

+You can provide multiple NATSubnets but only one Internet Gateway Subnet and VpcId.

+### Usage example
-Use the function inside your Cloud Formation template by declaring a custom resource, `Custom::VpcNatGatewayDependency`.
+*Use the function inside your Cloud Formation template by declaring a custom resource, `Custom::VpcNatGatewayDependency`.*

-Example:
+In this example we have already supplied `SubnetToNAT1aId`, `SubnetToNAT1aCidr`, `SubnetToNAT1bId`, `SubnetToNAT1bCidr`, `IGWSubnetId`, `IGWSubnetCidr` and `Vpc` in our template and are just referring to them .

 ```

 "VpcNATGatewayDependency": {